-Rony co–chairs our Global Antitrust Law practice group and is a partner in our Tokyo and Brussels offices.
-He handles a range of antitrust matters, with a particular focus on global cartel cases and follow–on civil damages litigation.
+Rony co–chairs our Global Antitrust Law Practice Group and a partner in the firm’s Tokyo and Brussels offices.
+Rony handles a range of antitrust matters, with a particular focus on global cartel cases and follow–on civil damages litigation.
 He also has extensive experience counseling companies on strategic M&A, various types of collaboration agreements, and matters at the intersection of IP and antitrust.

 Rony has represented clients in numerous global cartel investigations involving EU, U.S., Japanese, Korean, and other enforcement authorities.
 He has also managed follow–on litigation in various EU member states, including the United Kingdom, the Netherlands, and Germany.
 He has been involved in some of the most complex cartel cases of recent years, including:

 In addition to his cartel practice, Rony counsels companies on strategic M&A matters, cooperation agreements (including joint purchasing, distribution, and exclusive supply), and matters at the intersection of IP and antitrust (including FRAND licensing terms and various patent pools).
 He has also worked on a number of EU merger control cases, mostly involving high–tech industries.
 For example, he handled the merger filings relating to SoftBank’s acquisition of ARM.

-Rony is recommended in antitrust/competition by both the Asia Pacific and EMEA editions of The Legal 500, receiving client praise for his "strong, strategic advice."Show More
+Rony is recommended in antitrust/competition by both the Asia Pacific and EMEA editions of The Legal 500, receiving client praise for his “strong, strategic advice.”Show More

 Represented companies in several cartel investigations in Europe, including lysine, flat glass & car glass, freight forwarding, cathode ray tubes, optical disk drives, smart card chips, LCDs (small screens), auto parts, rechargeable battries and canned vegetables.